Eterna: History

 In 1948, Eterna advanced self-winding watch technology with the development of the Eterna-matic automatic movement.
 The use of five strategically placed ball bearings made the movement very efficient and significantly reduced friction and resistance on the oscillating weight that wound the mainspring.
 This reduced the wear and tear on internal parts, increasing the watch’s accuracy and useful life.
 The new watch became popular, and is probably the most famous Eterna watch and may be one of Eterna’s greatest designs.
 Its popularity was such that in 1948 Eterna adopted the image of five balls as its corporate logo.

+The Golden Heart for Ladies watch model, powered by Eterna-matic, was worn by actresses Gina Lollobrigida and Brigitte Bardot.

+In 1958, the KonTiki watch collection was released.
+It was inspired by 1947 Thor Heyerdahl's Kon-Tiki expedition.

 After 1982, Eterna was sold several times.
 By 1995, it was owned by FAP Beteiligungs GmbH.
 In 1999, Eterna produced a range of watches marketed under the Porsche Design label.
-Porsche Design sold Eterna to International Volant Ltd, a subsidiary of China Haidian on 30 June 2012.
+Porsche Design sold Eterna to International Volant Ltd, a subsidiary of China Haidian on 29 June 2011.
+CEO Patrick Kury left the company in April 2013.
 China Haidian was renamed in 2014 to Citychamp Watch & Jewellery Group Limited.
+According to the Dutch OSINT platform Datenna, Citychamp Watch & Jewellery Group Limited's stake in Eterna led to a low risk of state influence on Eterna by the Chinese government.

 In the 2000s Eterna resumed manufacturing watches and creating the Calibre 6036 in 2004.
 The ultra-thin automatic 3030 was produced for the 150th anniversary in 2006.
 In 2009, a half-century after the Eterna-Matic, the "Spherodrive" once again highlighted the significance of tiny ball-bearings in mechanical watchmaking.
 The company remains active in wristwatch design.

+In 2014, it was announced that the partnership with Porsche Design would end and therefore end the production of Porsche branded watches, a partnership they started back in 1998.

+In 2016, the company celebrated its 160th anniversary with the release of its limited edition Skeleton 1856 watch.
+The watch was available with straps in 3 different colours and only 160 of each was released.